 Figure 6.
-Working and family leaves among mothers aged 20 to 59 by age of their youngest child in 2016, %
+Working and family leaves among mothers aged 20 to 59 by age of their youngest child in 2018, %

-In 2016, fathers had family leaves most commonly at the stage when the family's youngest child was one to two years old.
-Then five per cent of fathers were looking after a child/children either on family leave from work or without an employment relationship.
+Fathers most commonly have family leaves when the family's youngest child is aged under one.
+At that time, seven per cent of fathers were looking after a child or children either on family leave from work or without an employment relationship.